mean00/swindle/README.md

 Additionnaly, the structure of the gdb rust parser is simpler than the one from blackmagic and easier to modify to add support for things.

-Since under the hood FreeRTOS is used, lnBMP is easy to extend by creating separate standalone threads
+Since under the hood FreeRTOS is used, swindle is easy to extend by creating separate standalone threads

 Quick FAQ
 ==================